 St. Olave’s had achieved the Eco-Schools Bronze Award in 2009 but it was only a decade later, in November 2019, that Environmental Society’s commitment to ameliorating the school’s impact on the local environment and the wider world led to the achievement of the prestigious Green Flag Award.

 On top of our Eco-Schools work, we have continued our cooperation with Year 10 and 11 Duke of Edinburgh volunteers in the Biology Garden, growing vegetables, composting food waste, and conserving the garden’s biodiversity.
-The redevelopment of the Scout Hut offers another opportunity to improve the school’s environment, with potential for the creation of a wildflower meadow behind where last year’s tree saplings are now flourishing.
+The redevelopment of the Scout Hut offers another opportunity to improve the school’s environment, with potential for the creation of a wildflower meadow behind where the tree saplings are now flourishing.

 Please select the following 'Achievements and Plans' link to discover more about us, our current campaigns and project work, campaigns and what we have already achieved, our plans for the future and how to get involved: